 Phase 2 requires applicants successful at LOI stage to complete a full application.

 This amount may increase if additional funding partners participate.
 The maximum duration of support for any one grant is three years.

-- Thursday, August 31, 2017 – Anticipated notice of decision for LOI.
+- Wednesday, August 29, 2018 – Anticipated notice of decision for LOI.

 IMPORTANT REMINDERS ON ELIGIBILITY